European shares bounce back on upbeat earnings and deals

 Wall Street’s main indexes fell for the third consecutive session on Wednesday after minutes from Fed’s meeting last month indicated many policymakers thought it would be appropriate to discuss easing crisis-era support in upcoming meetings if the strong economic momentum is sustained.

-However, many analysts viewed the statement as old news as economic data since then has showed an unexpected slowdown in the labor market, fanning inflation worries.
+However, many analysts viewed the statement as old news as economic data since then has showed an unexpected slowdown in the labour market, fanning inflation worries.

-Cisco Systems cautioned that supply chain issues will linger through the end of 2021 and forecast its current-quarter profit below estimates.
+Cisco Systems cautioned that supply chain issues would linger through the end of 2021 and forecast its current-quarter profit below estimates.
 The company’s shares, however, reversed premarket gains to rise.